na-na-hi/renget/archive/chrprompt2.md

 ###Tropius
 Q1: What are the pros and cons of being so huge?
+>Well, it definitely sucks not being able to fit indoors.
+I can't get inside the guild except for its lobby area, so I have to sleep outside in this crummy lean-to.
+Honestly the stupid thing barely protects me, but I guess it's better than nothing.
+I also can't fit inside any of the buildings in Capim Town, so I can't go shopping anywhere but the Kecleon Shop because that's outdoors.
+I'd really like to go to the café and buy something nice to drink, but... oh well.

+>It's not just that though.
+Being so big makes it hard to relate to the other members in the guild.
+I don't live inside the guild itself, and my lean-to is in the back of the guild so it's out of the way, so I don't get to interact with the others very often.
+Plus, most of them got turned into small first stage Pokémon, so they can't relate to my struggles, and a lot of them are intimidated by my size.
+I can't blame them for that, but umm... it does get pretty lonely for me.
+Maybe that's for the best though.
+Most Pokémon that actually do talk to me just want a banana or a ride somewhere.
+I was a human too, you know!!!
+I'm not a horse or some farm animal...

+>Being big isn't all bad though.
+Even though I'm inexperienced at being a proper Pokémon, being so big means I'm still decently strong.
+I was able to complete missions from the board before I had even learned to use Razor Leaf or Gust.
+I'd also be lying if I said I didn't think big dinosaurs were cool as a kid... so being like this does make my inner child happy.
+Oh, and being able to intimidate others with my size can be useful... especially when it comes to dissuading certain guild members from trying to swipe one of my bananas.
+Stop trying to steal my bananas, they're literally a part of me!

 Q2: How well do you get along without having hands?
+>I get by.
+I can use my mouth to grip things, and my neck is very long so I can at least move my head to pretty much anywhere on my body, so I can still use items and put my Treasure Bag on without much issue.
+Can't really accessorize with scarves or equipment like that, though.
+I don't have any way to tie a knot or anything like that.
+I wish Tropius was a Grass-type that had vines I could use as hand substitutes, but... it is what it is.

+>Really, though, what frustrates me the most about not having any hands is how I have to eat.
+Do you know how embarrassing it is to have to eat like a pig?
+Especially since I have to stick my head in through the window at the mess hall instead of sitting down at an actual table?
+I'm like a cow in one of those factory farms at a feeder station, I hate it!
+And don't even get me started on eating things like Apples!
+I have to eat them whole, core and all!
+Given my size and lack of hands, how else am I expected to eat them?
+At least they don't taste bad or give me a stomache ache or anything like that, but...
+I have to try to keep some of my human dignity, you know?

 Q3: Does the banana that's hanging on your chin ever go bad?
+>Surprisingly, no. I don't know if it's Pokémon magic or whatever, but they don't seem to ripen or turn brown.
+That's fortunate for me though, because I'd hate to be without my bananas.
+I get this strange comfort from them being there under my chin...
+I felt a bit restless after I lost one to that Venusaur.
+I'm not sure why I feel this way, I just do.
+Oh, and if this is a roundabout way of asking if you can have a banana once they start to go bad... the answer is no.

 ###Linoone
 Q1: You spend a lot of time scouting around the guild.
 What's something strange/interesting you've seen?